hantsy/spring-reactive-sample/docs/data/data-cassandra.md

 # Spring Data Cassandra

-Spring Data Cassandra also embraces reactive support.
+Spring Data Cassandra adds basic Reactive support.

+## Getting Started

+Follow the the [Getting Started](./start) part to create a freestyle(none Spring Boot) or Spring Boot based project skeleton.

-Firstly add the following dependencies into your project.
+If you are not using Spring Boot, firstly add the following dependencies into your project.

 ```xml
 <dependency>